UPPMAX/UPPMAX-documentation/docs/software/matlab_local.md

 !!! admonition "Keypoints"

-    - Steps to configure  first time
+    - Steps to configure
-        - download and decompress UPPMAX configure file.
+        - First time download and decompress UPPMAX configure file.
         - run configCluster on local MATLAB and set user name
     - Steps to run
         - set ``parcluster`` settings, like you do otherwise.